alpinho/alpinho.github.io/_pages/talks.md

 layout: page
 permalink: /talks/
 title: Selected Talks
-description: Slide presentations with short description of a selection of my talks
+description: Slide presentations followed by a short description for a selection of my talks
 nav: true
 nav_order: 5
 ---